Medical, Vision, Dental Insurance

 We provide ways for you to set aside money for health and dependent care expenses by offering a variety of funding accounts.
 These include:

-- Health Savings Account (HSA): Only available with the Anthem HSA medical plan, this account allows you to contribute pre-tax dollars to pay for qualified medical expenses that arise throughout the year.
+- Health Savings Account (HSA): Only available with both Anthem HSA medical plans, this account allows you to contribute pre-tax dollars to pay for qualified medical expenses that arise throughout the year.
 As part of this enrollment, the University also makes an annual contribution to your HSA each year of $500 annually for an individual plan or $1,000 with a plus one or family plan (for employees enrolling in the Anthem HSA medical plan on or after July 1, these values are reduced by 50%).
 Unlike other spending accounts, the balance of your HSA rolls over every year.
 Best of all, the savings in your account always belong to you, even if you separate from Notre Dame.

 - Healthcare Flexible Spending Account (FSA): Allows you to set aside pre-tax dollars to pay for eligible health care out-of-pocket expenses (medical, dental and vision) that arise throughout the year.